rnvannatta/vanity-scheme/README.md

 (displayln (* (/ 180 3.1416) (atan2 -1 1)))
 ```

 Check `demos/pong` for a complete example.
 Use `make a.out` for the Linux version, and `make a.exe` for the windows version.
+And `make a.out.js` for the wasm version: an html file is provided to `emrun` it with.
 To run the windows version you will need to copy SDL2.dll and vscheme.dll into the pong folder. vscheme.dll can be found in `/usr/local/x86_64-w64-mingw32/lib`.

 There's also a bit of cool syntax in the compiler: pattern matching!
 Here's an example that expands let expressions: